 Applicability | Applicable to individuals and HUFs. | Applicable to individuals and HUFs. |

-You need to claim medical insurance tax benefit when you file your Income Tax Returns (ITR) for the said financial year.
+You must claim medical insurance tax benefits when you file your Income Tax Returns (ITR) for the said financial year.
 Follow the steps below to get the health insurance tax benefit 80d.

-Here is a list of documents that you might require while claiming your tax deductions.
+Here is a list of documents you might require while claiming your tax deductions.

 Section 80D (Health Insurance Premiums)